 - Category: Philosophy of Games

-What I have noticed in playing this game recently, is that trusting your team mates to make good moves is important.
-Learning to trust your team makes the game move faster.
+What I have noticed in playing this game is that trusting your team mates to make good moves is important.
 If all the players are solving every problem individually, crossing checking every single idea, then the game slows down.
-Not only that, everyone may come up with variations on what to do next.
+Not only that; everyone may come up with variations on what to do next.
 This leads to the team bogging down while they debate the details, rather than the strategy.
-Often, in Pandemic no move is obviously perfect.
+Often in Pandemic no move is obviously perfect.
 So two different plans could both be as good as each other.
 Or both doomed to failure.

-So, over time, you should learn to trust each other.
+So you should learn to trust each other.
 You may fail on one playing of the game.
-But using the same players for the game again, you’ve now got shared experience, and a level of trust has been built (hopefully).
+But using the same players to take up the challenge again, you’ve now got shared experience.
+And a level of trust has been built.
 Repeat, and you collectively get better, especially when knowing that no one player is controlling every little aspect of the game.
-Being able to explore the game as a group, and taking a chance together builds the team together.
+It is important to explore the game as a group and taking a chance together builds the team.
 If someone takes a move that leads to the diseases getting out of control, that’s fine in a game environment.
 Understanding what led up to this event by all the players helps for the next time you attempt to win.